Health and Safety Investigations Solicitors

 Beyond that there is also the reputational damage; other businesses may not want to engage with those convicted of health and safety breaches and prospective employees are unlikely to want to work for a company with a poor record in terms of employee safety and wellbeing.

 New contracts, particularly those issued by local government may be harder to come by and insurance companies may be reluctant to offer cover whilst those that do are likely to increase their premiums.

 All of these factors could impact on the very survival of your business, therefore it is vital that you have appropriate legal advice to ensure the best possible outcome for the short, medium and long-term benefit of your business and personal life.

 Click here to read more about the consequences of not taking health and safety seriously.

 What types Health and Safety cases can Olliers assist with?

 Olliers can provide specialist advice and representation in relation to:

-- Health and Safety incidents in the workplace
+- Health and Safety investigations

 - Corporate manslaughter